austinatchley/qua-kit/apps/hs/qua-server/README.md

 #### compilation requirements

-First of all, you need development versions of database libraries.
-In ubuntu this is either `libsqlite3-dev` or `libpq-dev`.
-Note, normal version of qua-kit compiled with sqlite does not need `libsqlite3-dev`, but expo version may need it.
-This is because the expo version tries is a static executable.

-Next, in gcc (at least on linux) has some problems with static compilation.
+Linux version has some problems with GCC and static compilation.
 You will see an error complaining about `crtbeginT.o`.
 On my ubuntu machine, I solved this by copying a file:
 ```